Stereotype: Attributional ambiguity

 Attributive ambiguity refers to the uncertainty that members of stereotyped groups experience in interpreting the causes of others' behavior toward them.
 Stereotyped individuals who receive negative feedback can attribute it either to personal shortcomings, such as lack of ability or poor effort, or the evaluator's stereotypes and prejudice toward their social group.
 Alternatively, positive feedback can either be attributed to personal merit or discounted as a form of sympathy or pity.

 Crocker et al. (1991) showed that when black participants were evaluated by a white person who was aware of their race, black subjects mistrusted the feedback, attributing negative feedback to the evaluator's stereotypes and positive feedback to the evaluator's desire to appear unbiased.
 When the black participants' race was unknown to the evaluator, they were more accepting of the feedback.

 Attributional ambiguity has been shown to affect a person's self-esteem.
-When they receive positive evaluations, stereotyped individuals are uncertain of whether they really deserved their success and, consequently, they find it difficult to take credit for their achievements.
-In the case of negative feedback, ambiguity has been shown to have a protective effect on self-esteem as it allows people to assign blame to external causes.
-Some studies, however, have found that this effect only holds when stereotyped individuals can be absolutely certain that their negative outcomes are due to the evaluators's prejudice.
+When they receive positive evaluations, stereotyped individuals are uncertain of whether they really deserved their success, and consequently, they find it difficult to take credit for their achievements.
+In the case of negative feedback, ambiguity has been shown to have a protective effect on self-esteem, as it allows people to assign blame to external causes.
+Some studies, however, have found that this effect only holds when stereotyped individuals can be absolutely certain that their negative outcomes are due to the evaluators' prejudice.
 If any room for uncertainty remains, stereotyped individuals tend to blame themselves.

 Attributional ambiguity can also make it difficult to assess one's skills because performance-related evaluations are mistrusted or discounted.
 Moreover, it can lead to the belief that one's efforts are not directly linked to the outcomes, thereby depressing one's motivation to succeed.